awochna/todo.txt-vim/README.markdown

     cd todo.txt-vim
     cp -R * ~/.vim

+### Better way to install: Tim Pope's pathogen.vim

+The best way to install this plugin is using [pathogen.vim](https://github.com/tpope/vim-pathogen).
+Installation and upgrading is easy:

+    cd ~/.vim/bundle
+    git clone git://github.com/awochna/todo.txt-vim.git

+Upgrading is just a `git pull` away.

+### About the Plugin

+This was originally forked from [freitass/todo.txt-vim](https://github.com/freitass/todo.txt-vim).

 This plugin gives syntax highlighting to [todo.txt](http://todotxt.com/) files.
 It also defines a few mappings, to help with editing these files: